Urinary tract infection

-A urinary tract infection (UTI) is an infection that affects part of the urinary tract.
-When it affects the lower urinary tract it is known as a bladder infection (cystitis) and when it affects the upper urinary tract it is known as a kidney infection (pyelonephritis).
-Symptoms from a lower urinary tract infection include pain with urination, frequent urination, and feeling the need to urinate despite having an empty bladder.
-Symptoms of a kidney infection include fever and flank pain usually in addition to the symptoms of a lower UTI.
-Rarely the urine may appear bloody.
-In the very old and the very young, symptoms may be vague or non-specific.
+A urinary tract infection (UTI) is an infection that affects a part of the urinary tract.
+Lower urinary tract infections may involve the bladder (cystitis) or urethra (urethritis) while upper urinary tract infections affect the kidney (pyelonephritis).
+Symptoms from a lower urinary tract infection include suprapubic pain, painful urination, frequency and urgency of urination despite having an empty bladder.
+Symptoms of a kidney infection, on the other hand, are more systemic and include fever or flank pain usually in addition to the symptoms of a lower UTI.
+Rarely, the urine may appear bloody.
+Symptoms may be vague or non-specific at the extremities of age (i.e. in patients who are very young or old).

-The most common cause of infection is Escherichia coli, though other bacteria or fungi may sometimes be the cause.
-Risk factors include female anatomy, sexual intercourse, diabetes, obesity, and family history.
+The most common cause of infection is E. coli, though other bacteria or fungi may sometimes be the cause.
+Risk factors include female anatomy, sexual intercourse, diabetes, obesity, catheterisation, and family history.
 Although sexual intercourse is a risk factor, UTIs are not classified as sexually transmitted infections (STIs).
-Kidney infection, if it occurs, usually follows a bladder infection but may also result from a blood-borne infection.
+Pyelonephritis usually occurs due to an ascending bladder infection but may also result from a blood-borne bacterial infection.
 Diagnosis in young healthy women can be based on symptoms alone.
 In those with vague symptoms, diagnosis can be difficult because bacteria may be present without there being an infection.
 In complicated cases or if treatment fails, a urine culture may be useful.

 In uncomplicated cases, UTIs are treated with a short course of antibiotics such as nitrofurantoin or trimethoprim/sulfamethoxazole.
 Resistance to many of the antibiotics used to treat this condition is increasing.
 In complicated cases, a longer course or intravenous antibiotics may be needed.
 If symptoms do not improve in two or three days, further diagnostic testing may be needed.
 Phenazopyridine may help with symptoms.
-In those who have bacteria or white blood cells in their urine but have no symptoms, antibiotics are generally not needed, although during pregnancy is an exception.
+In those who have bacteria or white blood cells in their urine but have no symptoms, antibiotics are generally not needed, unless they are pregnant.
 In those with frequent infections, a short course of antibiotics may be taken as soon as symptoms begin or long-term antibiotics may be used as a preventive measure.

 About 150 million people develop a urinary tract infection in a given year.
 They are more common in women than men, but similar between anatomies while carrying indwelling catheters.
 In women, they are the most common form of bacterial infection.
 Up to 10% of women have a urinary tract infection in a given year, and half of women have at least one infection at some point in their lifetime.
 They occur most frequently between the ages of 16 and 35 years.
 Recurrences are common.
 Urinary tract infections have been described since ancient times with the first documented description in the Ebers Papyrus dated to c.
 1550 BC.